Tria Dental Tysons

 Minimally, a pediatric dentist goes through four years of dental school, plus an additional two or three years of residency training in dentistry for infants, children, teenagers, and kids with special needs.

-Typically, your children should see Dr. brown once they begin getting teeth, but no later than their first birthday.
+Typically, your children should see Dr. Shine once they begin getting teeth, but no later than their first birthday.
 Clean your baby’s new teeth at least once a day using a wet, soft-bristled toothbrush specifically designed for infants.

 A good time to introduce a pea-sized amount of fluoride toothpaste on your child’s toothbrush is when they are 3-6 years old.
 Supervise them to make sure they are brushing correctly and not accidentally swallowing any more toothpaste than the safe amount on their brush.

 Although there is very little risk involved with X-rays, pediatric dentists are especially careful to limit the amount radiation children are exposed to each year.
-Dr. brown uses digital X-rays, which produces a very low level of radiation and offer a more accurate image of young patients’ teeth and jaws.
+Dr. Shine uses digital X-rays, which produces a very low level of radiation and offer a more accurate image of young patients’ teeth and jaws.